Jimmy Page: 2000s

-In 2008, Page co-produced a documentary film directed by Davis Guggenheim entitled It Might Get Loud.
-The film examines the history of the electric guitar, focusing on the careers and styles of Page, The Edge and Jack White.
+In 2008, Page co-produced a documentary film directed by Davis Guggenheim titled It Might Get Loud.
+The film examines the history of the electric guitar and focuses on the careers and styles of Page, The Edge, and Jack White.
 The film premiered on 5 September 2008 at the Toronto International Film Festival.
 Page also participated in the three-part BBC documentary London Calling: The making of the Olympic handover ceremony on 4 March 2009.
 On 4 April 2009, Page inducted Jeff Beck into the Rock and Roll Hall of Fame.
 Page announced his 2010 solo tour while talking to Sky News on 16 December 2009.

 2010s

 In January 2010, Page announced an autobiography published by Genesis Publications, in a hand-crafted, limited edition of 2,150 copies.
-Page was honoured with a first-ever Global Peace Award by the United Nations' Pathways to Peace organisation after confirming reports that he would be among the headliners at a planned Show of Peace Concert in Beijing, on 10 October 2010.
+Page was honored with a first Global Peace Award by the United Nations' Pathways to Peace organisation after confirming reports that he would be among the headliners at the Show of Peace Concert in Beijing on 10 October 2010.

 On 3 June 2011, Page played with Donovan at the Royal Albert Hall in London.
 The concert was filmed.
 Page made an unannounced appearance with The Black Crowes at the Shepherd's Bush Empire in London on 13 July 2011.
-He also played alongside Roy Harper at Harper's 70th-birthday celebratory concert, in London's Royal Festival Hall on 5 November 2011.
+He also played alongside Roy Harper at Harper's 70th-birthday celebratory concert in London's Royal Festival Hall on 5 November 2011.